sefop/sefop-training-hub/book/appendix/running-example.md

 \end{aligned}
 $$

-Small enough that a person can work out the answer without a solver, which is the whole reason it exists.

 Loading both pallets weighs 3 tonnes, over the 2 the aircraft may carry, so at most one pallet flies, and chocolate earns more than water.
 The optimal solution is $x_A = 1$, $x_B = 0$: